tjnb0/CHIMERA/README.md

 (local Lax-Friedrichs) or HLLE Riemann solvers, and monotonized central (MC) or Van Leer slope limiters.
 Constrained transport preserves the divergence-free condition on B to machine precision.
-The Riemann solver and slope limiter are each selectable at build time via a single constant in `mhd_config.f90`.
-OpenMP threading accelerates the reconstruction and slope-limiting passes.
-Boundary conditions are configurable per side, supporting periodic, zero-gradient outflow, fixed, and driven inflow on each of the four domain edges independently.
+The Riemann solver and slope limiter are each selectable at build time in `mhd_config.f90`.
+OpenMP threading accelerates reconstruction and slope-limiting.
+Boundary conditions are configurable per side, supporting periodic, zero-gradient outflow, fixed, and driven inflow.

 Output is written to HDF5, with each field stored as a sequence of snapshots alongside the realized physics parameters (gamma, Mach number, plasma beta).